Home

 Herman was a slender man of medium height, with light brown eyes and black hair.

-By 1962, Christina was living at 441 Nye Avenue in Irvington when she died on June 24, 1962 at the age of 86.
+By 1962, Christina was living at 441 Nye Avenue in Irvington and suffering from pancreatic cancer when she died on June 24, 1962 at the age of 86.
 She is buried with Herman at Woodland Cemetery.

-Charles G. Greuter, born June 8, 1901 in Newark.
+1. Charles George Greuter, born June 8, 1901 in Newark.
 He married Beatrice Anna Sacks, who was born in Newark on March 9, 1903.
 Beatrice was the daughter of George Sacks and Mathilde Peucker.
 Some sources spell the surname Sachs instead of Sacks.

 Charles and Beatrice had three children, a daughter and two sons.
 The daughter, Shirley M. Greuter, was born in Newark on July 21, 1926.
-The sons were Kenneth Charles Greuter, born in Newark on December 23, 1928, and Leroy E. Greuter, born August 9, 1932.
+The sons were Kenneth Charles Greuter, born in Newark just before Christmas on December 23, 1928, and Leroy E. Greuter, born August 9, 1932.

 In 1953, Beatrice's father died.
 He was buried with Mathilde at Woodland cemetery.
 Beatrice suffered from arteriosclerosis and diabetes for several years.
 She was only 54 years old when she had a fatal heart attack and died on March 17, 1957.
 She was buried at Hollywood Memorial Park in Union, New Jersey.